Application for Evaluators and Judges will open at the end of January 2025. You will be able to apply via our digital form here.

 Duly qualified persons include, but are not limited to lawyers, academics in a field of law, legal advisors, legal officers, court personnel.
 The Organization will determine the eligibility of persons to serve as evaluators and judges in the Competition.

-A person may act as a judge or an evaluator if he/she holds at least a Master’s degree in law in any jurisdiction, or a Master’s degree in an international law-related field.
+A person may act as a judge or an evaluator if they hold at least a Master’s degree in law in any jurisdiction, or a Master’s degree in an international law-related field.
 Experience in the practice of law is accepted in lieu of a Master’s degree.
 Experience or academic background in international (criminal) law is highly desirable.